pablo-meier/Pablog/frog-sources/About-Site.md

 # About (this site)

-The cobbler's children have no shoes.
-This site, like many of my projects, is a bit of an embarassment for a Professional In Software.
-That said, I spent far too long on this iteration of it so I'll write it up here.
+This website is built a bit atypically; and while I think this bores a ton of people, hopefully others will find it interesting.

+## Current

-## Content
+### Content

 The repo for the site is hosted on GitHub [here][3].
 It's a generated static site, a la [Jekyll][1] or [Octopress][2].
 I'm using [Frog][4], for a few